Tall Ship Celebration returns July 18-21, 2019!

-Two hotels are located within walking distance of the festival: DoubleTree by Hilton & Courtyard by Marriott.
+Three hotels are located within walking distance of the festival: DoubleTree by Hilton, Comfort Inn, and Courtyard by Marriott.
 More information about local lodging options can be found at www.gogreat.com or by calling the Great Lakes Bay Region Convention and Visitors Bureau at 800.444.9979.

 What is your refund policy?

 All sales are final.
 Daily admission tickets and souvenir passports are not refundable.